rpgarner/u2_lesson_intro_to_state/README.md

 }
 ```

-The `useState` hook provides us with two things, a variable to access our state and a method in which to manipulate it.
+The `useState` hook provides us with two things, a variable to access our state and a method to manipulate it.
 The `manageTasks` method is directly in control of the `tasks` state. `useState` accepts an argument that sets our initial state, in this case an empty array.

 Let's make one small modification...
 Let's add some items to our initial state and pass these `tasks` to our `Tasks` component: